GSA/search.digitalgov.gov/drafts/2014-03-19-march-release-notes-2014.md

 Some of the tasks to complete this include, but is not limited to:

-* Upgrade ES to 1.0.1 (Accepted)
-* Remove migrated indexes from Solr (Accepted)
+* We migrated our indexes from Solr
-* Separate ES cluster into CHI and IAD (Accepted)
-* Migrate Flickr photos from Solr to ES (Accepted)
+* We upgrade our elastic search to 1.0.1
+* We are leveraging separate elastic search clusters in our data centers
-* Prototype Logstash-based ingestion of search/click logs (Accepted)
+* We are prototype Logstash-based ingestion of search logs
-* Migrate tweets from Solr to ES (Accepted)
-* Remove remaining files/references to Solr from codebase (Accepted)

 ### Feature 2.
 We're continuing to go responsive module by module.